Reed-CompBio/protein-weaver/docs/docs/data-version.md

 ### 2024-06-24:
 * Remove trailing whitespaces from some names according to `ZebrafishDataMerging.Rmd`.
 * Remove "self-edges" from PPI data.

+### 2024-07-30:
+* [`interactome_txid7955_2024-07-30.txt`](https://github.com/Reed-CompBio/protein-weaver/blob/main/data/DanioRerio/interactome_txid7955_2024-07-30.txt): Added "link" and "source" properties to edges to link to STRING-DB or PubMed entries (if available) for ProPro interactions.

 ### Current _D. rerio_ Network [Updated 2024-07-17]
 ```